resthub/resthub-js/src/documentation/class.rst

 Class
 =====

-Because OOP is such a wellknown and effective paradigm, and because Javascript can't provide natively OOP, we proposed the $.Class functionnality.
+Because OOP is such a well-known and effective paradigm, and because Javascript can't provide natively OOP, we proposed the $.Class functionality.
-(Javascript is prototype-base language, which is really different from an OOP language)
+(Javascript is a prototype-based language, which is really different from an OOP language)

-It is based off John Resig's `Simple Class <http://ejohn.org/blog/simple-javascript-inheritance/>`_ Inheritance library and Javascript MVC improvements.
+It is based on John Resig's `Simple Class <http://ejohn.org/blog/simple-javascript-inheritance/>`_ Inheritance library and Javascript MVC improvements.

 Besides prototypal inheritance, it includes a few important features: